 When police stop a teenager, they decide whether an extrajudicial measure is the best way to deal with the teen’s case.
 If the police decide on an extrajudicial measure, the teenager will not have to go to court.

 These are the extrajudicial measures police can take, depending on what the teenager has done:

-- They can do nothing further.
+They can do nothing further.
 Doing nothing is still an extrajudicial measure.

-- They can give you a warning.
+- They can give the teenager a warning.

-|Your Rights with the Police
+The Rights of Teenagers Interacting with the Police

 Referral to an Organisme de justice alternative (OJA)

-The police might decide that extrajudicial measures are not the best way to deal with your case.
-This could happen if your crime is very serious or if you say you didn’t commit the crime.
+The police might decide that extrajudicial measures are not the best way to deal with a teenager’s case.
+This could happen if the crime is very serious, or if the teen says he didn’t commit the crime.